 20 years ago, the rectus abdominis was really the main muscle people thought about when they thought about the core.
 That’s why, when I did my mom’s Jane Fonda workout videos for fun as a kid (yes, really!) all of the exercises in the “abs” segment were crunches.

 However, we’ve learned a lot more about the core since then, and in particular, the role of the transverse abdominis in stabilizing the spine.
 That’s why now, if you go to physical therapy or even to a personal trainer, they probably won’t place the same emphasis on crunches that they used to.
-As the video explains, it’s more about how all the muscles of the core work together.
-So, moving on to our next muscle group:

 2) The obliques (internal and external): side bending and rotation.